Harborg1/StockAnalyser/README.md

-# 📊 Stock Market Monthly Overview App
+# 📊 Stock Market Monthly Data Analysis App

 This application provides a clear and interactive monthly overview of a stock's performance.
 The tracked stocks are those that I follow personally.